-Achieved net self-generated revenues of \$2.45 million, slightly below the target of \$2.48 million, but up over the \$1.81 million in 2015-16.
+Achieved net self-generated revenues of \$2.89 million, exceeding the target of \$2.74 million, and up over the \$2.45 million in 2016-17.
+This includes \$1.31 million from fund development, a record for the Museum.

-- Three new multi-year major gifts secured with first year pledges totalling \$250,000 and work underway for more in 2017-18.
-A leadership level annual giving club (the Pier 21 Club) continued with 25 members.
-All fundraising special events surpassed targets, as did facility rentals. - Work with other national Museums has resulted in collaboration in areas including programming, co-production of exhibits and artifact loans.
+- Three new major gifts secured contributing to a total of \$820,000 in major gifts in 2017-18.
+A leadership level annual giving club the Pier 21 Club continued with 25 members.
+Fundraising special events surpassed its target, as did annual and planned giving and facility rentals. - Work with other national Museums has resulted in collaboration in areas including programming, exhibits and artifact loans.